 If you are refused access to documents or are not satisfied with the decision of the Freedom of Information Officer, you can apply for a review.

-The request for a review must be made within 28 days by writing to:
+The request for a review must be made in writing within 28 days to:

 PO Box 24274